-For a wound likely to be infected with tetanus, give the above dose for 7 to 10 days.
-OR, give the above dose for 2 days, then switch to penicillin by mouth (penicillin V) (see page 64).
-Also give antitetanus immunoglobulin (page 74).
+For a wound likely to be infected with tetanus, along with medicines to prevent tetanus (page 74), antibiotics are sometimes given.
+For example give the above dose for 7 to 10 days OR give the above dose for 2 days, then switch to penicillin by mouth (penicillin V) for 5 to 8 more days.